Invariant connections and PBW theorem for Lie groupoid pairs: Global Atiyah class

+A $T\U$-equivariant $\ll$-$\uu$-connection over $P$ is entirely determined by its restriction to a section of the left moment map, if such a section exists, i.e.~if $P$ is the bundlization of a morphism $\phi:\A\to\U$.
+So a $T\U$-equivariant $\ll$-$\uu$-connection over the bundlization of a morphism is equivalent to an anchored map $\nabla:\ll\to\uu$, and the former exist if and only if the latter do.
+For that reason, we make the following definition. \begin{defn} Given a morphism $\varphi:\A\to\U$, an anchored map $\nabla$ from $\ll$ to $\uu$ is said to be \emph{$\varphi$-compatible} if it commutes with the $T\A$-actions, in the sense that the following condition holds \begin{enumerate}[label=(C')] \item $\Add_{T\varphi(a)}\circ\nabla = \nabla \circ \Add_a$ for all $a\in T\A$. \end{enumerate} \end{defn}

+We invite the reader to have the next example in mind. \begin{ex} For an $\A$-module $E$, take $\U = \fb (E)$ its frame groupoid, and $P$ the bundlization of the morphism $\A\to\fb(E)$ defining the $\A$-module structure.
+Then $T\U$-equivariant $\ll$-$\uu$-connections over $P$ are equivalent to anchored maps $\ll\to\Tlin E$ or, after composing with the Lie algebroid isomorphism $\mathcal L^{-1}:\Tlin E\to\D(E)$ defined in \eqref{eq:isomorphism-derivative-endomorphisms-derivations}, to $\ll$-connections on $E$. \end{ex}

-In fact, $\varphi$-compatible $\ll$-$\uu$-connections take a more common form when the morphism from $\A$ represents an $\A$-module structure on a vector bundle $E$, as in Example \ref{ex:module_case}.
-More generally, when the Lie groupoid $\U$ is over the same base $M$ as $\A$ or $\L$ and $\varphi$ is a morphism covering the identity of $M$, then $\varphi$ sends bisections of $\A$ to bisections of $\U$ and $\Lie(\varphi)$ sends sections of $\aa$ to sections of $\uu$, which makes sense of the following proposition.
+In fact, when the Lie groupoid $\U$ is over the same base $M$ as $\A$ and $\L$ and $\varphi$ is a morphism covering the identity of $M$, then $\varphi$ sends bisections of $\A$ to bisections of $\U$ and $\Lie(\varphi)$ sends sections of $\aa$ to sections of $\uu$, which makes sense of the following proposition.